-For many, the dream of home ownership took a drastic hit during the financial meltdown of 2008.
-How trillions of dollars could have been looted in the age of the NSA and other regulatory bodies almost defies human comprehension.
+For many, the dream of homeownership took a drastic hit during the financial meltdown of 2008.
+How trillions of dollars could have been looted in the age of the NSA and other regulatory bodies almost defy human comprehension.
 The subprime mortgage meltdown still boggles the imagination.
 Yet it appears that fundamental changes have been enacted since the last debacle.

-For example, men like Ben Givon have a new vision for real-estate investing.
+For example, men like Ben Givon have a new vision for real estate ownership.
 His website can be found here.
-His premise for a new real-estate investment paradigm is basically this – you can invest as little as $1,000 and receive shares in real-estate properties that pay out a slice of the dividend.
+His premise for a new real estate investment paradigm is this – you can invest as little as $1,000 and receive shares in real estate properties that pay out a slice of the dividend.
 (More on that below.)
-It’s possible that Real Estate Affiliates could work, since it involves crowdfunding principles that spread around the inherent risk.
+The Real Estate Affiliates could work since it involves crowdfunding principles that spread around the inherent risk.

 Why is Givon’s idea so maverick?
-Let’s take a step back and look at the broad strategic architecture of the real-estate investment game.
-One of the important changes coming to real estate involves the growth of artificial intelligence.
-AI is going to render about 50 percent of all of the jobs that exist in the United States today obsolete by 2030 A.D.
+Let’s take a step back and look at the overall strategic architecture of the real estate investment game.
+One of the significant changes coming to real estate involves the growth of artificial intelligence.
+AI is going to render about 50 percent of all of the jobs that exist in the United States today obsolete by 2030 AD.
 That’s going to mean the closure of many buildings and office spaces.
-And that also means there’s going to be a lot of commercial real-estate properties hitting the market in the future.
+That also means there’s going to be a lot of commercial real estate properties hitting the market in the future.

 Yahoo! published a recent article discussing billionaire Mark Cuban’s views on this coming trend.
 You can read the article here.

-“People want to invest in real estate, but they can’t since capital requirements too high, and a person needs a lot of expertise to find the right properties and price the assets.
+“People want to invest in real estate, but they can’t.
+Capital requirements are too high, and a person needs a lot of expertise to find the right properties and price the assets.
 We find good properties with high returns from the global real estate market.”

 In terms of the importance of trust and integrity in his business model, Givon said: “In real estate, those features exist by default.
-That means for every property we can check the title deed and see who is the owner of the property.
+That means for every property; we can check the title deed and see who is the owner of the property.
 This is done so we can ensure we are buying the property from the real owner.
-And afterward to check that we are indeed the [new rightful] owners on the title deed.
-That means, if you bought a property, you have a certificate from the country where the real estate resides that shows you are the owner of the property.
+And afterward, to check that we are indeed the [new rightful] owners on the title deed.
+That means, if you bought a property, you have a certificate from the country where the real estate resides that shows real estate ownership.

 Reproduced courtesy of wnd.com